 From time to time, BNC may receive notices from patent holders and other parties alleging that certain of BNC's products and services, or user content, infringe their intellectual property rights.
 BNC expects, should its business ever develop, to be involved in a number of intellectual property lawsuits.
 Defending patent and other intellectual property litigation is costly and can impose a significant burden on management and employees, and there can be no assurances that favorable final outcomes will be obtained in all or even most cases.
 In addition, plaintiffs may seek, and BNC may become subject to, preliminary or provisional rulings in the course of any such litigation, including potential preliminary injunctions requiring us to cease some or all of BNC's anticipated operations.
 BNC may seek, if possible, to settle such lawsuits and disputes on terms that are unfavorable to it.
 Similarly, if any litigation to which BNC is a party is resolved adversely, BNC may be subject to an unfavorable judgment that may not be reversed upon appeal, if appealed.
 The terms of such a settlement or judgment may require us to cease some or all of BNC's operations or require us pay substantial amounts to the other party, which we may not be able to afford.
 In addition, BNC may have to seek a license to continue practices found to be in violation of a third party's rights, which may not be available on reasonable terms, or at all, and may significantly increase BNC's operating costs and expenses.
-As a result, BNC may also be required to develop alternative non-infringing technology or practices or discontinue the practices or otherwise negatively affect the user experience, or may not be feasible.
-BNC's business, financial condition, and results of operations could be adversely affected as a result of an unfavorable resolution of the disputes and litigation referred to above
+As a result, BNC may also be required to develop alternative non-infringing technology or practices or discontinue the practices.
+The development of alternative non-infringing technology or practices could require significant effort and expense, could result in less effective technology or practices or otherwise negatively affect the user experience, or may not be feasible.
+BNC's business, financial condition, and results of operations could be adversely affected as a result of an unfavorable resolution of the disputes and litigation